rrauch/ars3nal/README.md

 - [x] `if-modified-since` & `if-none-match` support for optimal client-side caching
 - [x] Automatic and periodic background syncing of **Permabucket** content
 - [x] Configurable local caching of metadata as well as actual chunk data
+- [x] Automatic, proactive caching of files / objects in the background
 - [x] Full **cryptographic authentication** of all data returned to user
 - [x] Support for multiple, configurable Gateways and automatic route optimization
 - [x] Ready-to-use Docker image available